DanNegrea/PyRules/README.md

 Initial values for persistant variables go here.

-* Every edit of the code in intialization screen (actually focus lost) triggers the execution of the code listed here.
+* Every edit of the code in intialization screen (focus lost) triggers the execution of the code listed here.
-* The state will be maintained when disabling / enabling the extension through the `PyRules` checkbox
+* The state will be maintained when disabling / enabling the tab.
+To reinitialize the variables click inside this area.

 ## Rules screen (right)

 Python script goes here.
-This code will be executed with each request and response.
+This code will be executed with each request and response or on demand by clicking `Run once` .

 Available variables are:
-* `extender`
 * `callbacks`
 * `helpers`
 * `toolFlag`